The ECR program aims to:

 - Help early career scientists become more competitive for R01 funding by giving them first-hand experience with the review process

-- Enrich the existing pool of reviewers by including scientists from less research-intensive institutions
+- Enrich the existing pool of reviewers through increased recruitment of groups traditionally underrepresented on panels such as women, underrepresented minorities, and scientists from small institutions

 Do you qualify?

 To qualify for the ECR program, you must:

 - Have at least 2 years of experience as a full-time faculty member or researcher in a similar role.
 Post-doctoral fellows are not eligible.